2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Middle East and North Africa: Rapid Growth of the Cryptocurrency Market

 Following closely is Qatar, which has become the second fastest-growing cryptocurrency market in the region in terms of on-chain value.
-The Qatari government previously banned trading in crypto assets, but its regulatory policies are continuously improving.
-The Qatar Financial Centre (QFC) launched a new digital asset regulatory framework in September this year, covering five aspects: definitions of digital assets, market access and compliance requirements, technical standards and security guarantees, consumer protection and education, and international cooperation and standardization, laying the legal and regulatory foundation for the development of digital assets.
+The Qatari government previously banned the trading of crypto assets, but its regulatory policies are continuously improving.
+The Qatar Financial Centre (QFC) launched a brand new digital asset regulatory framework in September this year, covering five aspects: definitions of digital assets, market access and compliance requirements, technical standards and security guarantees, consumer protection and education, and international cooperation and standardization, laying the legal and regulatory foundation for the development of digital assets.

 South Africa: The Most Friendly Attitude Towards Cryptocurrency in Africa, with 248 Licenses Issued